Southwest Idaho Community Health Network (SWICHN) Hospital Board and Leadership Conference

 November 15, 2012

 Please contact the models and innovations contact directly for the most complete and current information about this program.
 Summaries of models and innovations are provided by RAC for your convenience.
-The programs described are not endorsed by RAC or by the Office of Rural Health Policy.
+The programs described are not endorsed by RAC or by the Federal Office of Rural Health Policy.
 Each rural community should consider whether a particular project or approach is a good match for their community’s needs and capacity.
 While it is sometimes possible to adapt program components to match your resources, keep in mind that changes to the program design may impact results.